MicrosoftLearning/mslearn-postgresql/Instructions/Labs/16-analyze-sentiment.md

     ADD COLUMN negative_score numeric;
     ```

-11. TODO: Write insert query

-    TODO: Performing sentiment analysis on the fly can be great for small numbers of records or analyzing data in near-real time, but for your stored reviews, it makes sense to add the sentiment data into the database for use in your application.

-    First, you want to update the existing records in the database...
+2. Next, you want to update the existing records in the `reviews` table with their sentiment value and associated scores.

-    This is where we can talk about retries and max attempts...

     ```sql
     WITH cte AS (
-        SELECT
-            id,
-            azure_cognitive.analyze_sentiment(comments, 'en', throw_on_error=false, ) AS sentiment
+        SELECT id, azure_cognitive.analyze_sentiment(comments, 'en') AS sentiment FROM reviews )
-        FROM reviews
-    )
     UPDATE reviews AS r
     SET
-        (sentiment).sentiment,
-        (sentiment).positive_score,
-        (sentiment).neutral_score,
-        (sentiment).negative_score
+        sentiment = (cte.sentiment).sentiment,
+        positive_score = (cte.sentiment).positive_score,
+        neutral_score = (cte.sentiment).neutral_score,
+        negative_score = (cte.sentiment).negative_score
     FROM cte
     WHERE r.id = cte.id;
     ```

-12. TODO: Write a query or stored procedure that can be used to analyze sentiment as new reviews are submitted and talk about how that could be used by the app.
+    Executing this query takes a long time!
+This is because the comments for every review in the table are sent individually to the Language service's endpoint for analysis.
+Sending records in batches is a more efficient approach when dealing with a large number of records.

+3. Let's run the query below to perform the same update action, but this time send comments from the `reviews` table in batches of 10 (this is the maximum batch size allowed) and evaluate the difference in performance.

     ```sql
-    TODO: write query to insert the data into the new columns in the database.
+    WITH cte AS (
+        SELECT azure_cognitive.analyze_sentiment(ARRAY(SELECT comments FROM reviews ORDER BY id), 'en', batch_size => 10) as sentiments
+    ),
+    sentiment_cte AS (
+        SELECT
+            ROW_NUMBER() OVER () AS id, --ORDER BY sentiments sentiments AS sentiment
+        FROM cte
+    )
+    UPDATE reviews AS r
+    SET
+        sentiment = (sentiment_cte.sentiment).sentiment,
+        positive_score = (sentiment_cte.sentiment).positive_score,
+        neutral_score = (sentiment_cte.sentiment).neutral_score,
+        negative_score = (sentiment_cte.sentiment).negative_score
+    FROM sentiment_cte
+    WHERE r.id = sentiment_cte.id;
     ```

+    While this query is a bit more complex, using two CTEs, it is much more performant.
+In this query, the first CTE analyzes the sentiment of batches of review comments, and the second extracts the resulting table of `sentiment_analysis_results` into a new table containing an `id` based on the ordinal position and ``sentiment_analysis_result` for each row.
+The second CTE can then be used in the update statement to write the values into the database.

+4. Next, run a query to observe the update results, searching for reviews with a **negative** sentiment, starting with the most negative first.

+    ```sql
+    SELECT
+        id,
+        negative_score,
+        comments
+    FROM reviews
+    WHERE sentiment = 'negative'
+    ORDER BY negative_score DESC;
+    ```

 ## Clean up

-After you have completed this exercise, you should delete the Azure resources you have created.
+Once you have completed this exercise, delete the Azure resources you created.
 You are charged for the configured capacity, not how much the database is used.
-To delete your resource group and all resources you created for this lab, follow the instructions below.
+Follow these instructions to delete your resource group and all resources you created for this lab.

 > Note
 >